SxT-Community/SxT-dNFT/README.md

    - Connect to SxT
    - Create Table
    - Insert Data
-3) Deploy NFT contract to Mumbai
-4) Connect SxT to our NFT using Chainlink Functions
+3) Connect SxT to Mumbai via Chainlink Functions
-5) Level up our SwordNFT
+4) Level up our SwordNFT

-## Base Setup & Config
+## 1. Base Setup & Config

 > ❗
 > Space and Time and Chainlink Functions are both in beta.
 It probable that updates will be made one or both that change how steps in this guide work.
 You can find us on [Discord](https://discord.gg/spaceandtimeDB) with questions.